-This evidence based psychosocial treatments is essential for kids, especially for those who’re having issues with how they act with their surroundings.
-As parents, we want to ensure kids grow up with good manners and proper conduct.
+This evidence-based psychosocial treatment is essential for kids, especially for those who are having issues with how they act with their surroundings.
+As parents, we want to ensure kids grow up with good behavior and proper conduct.

 Let’s further discuss it.